 The most common indications shown by various signals are the following:

-- Proceed for Shunting This indication, shown by shunting signals, allows movement past past the signal for the purposes of shunting, at speeds higher than allowed with the indication Proceed slow for shunting.
+- Proceed for Shunting: This indication, shown by shunting signals, allows movement past the signal for the purposes of shunting, at speeds higher than allowed with the indication Proceed Slow for Shunting.
 This indication is not widely used, and appears in 3-aspect position light shunt signals.

 Q. What are running signals and subsidiary signals?